-The second page in the file called 'Reference Data Model' shows a more detailed data model which includes additional data elements used in some existing exchanges between competent authorities.
+The second page in the file called 'Reference Data Model' shows a more detailed data model completed with practical extinctions that are identified to date and are used in existing exchanges between competent authorities.

-This additional information is provided to assist countries' information-technology and policy experts to become aware of available practical solutions for issues beyond the generic reference model and do not have any standardizing or prescriptive character
+These extensions are a high-level tool intended to assist countries' information-technology and policy experts to become aware of available practical solutions for issues beyond the generic reference model and do not have any standardizing or prescriptive character.